Investigation and treatment

 - An echocardiogram (heart ultrasound) to look at the heart valves and function of the heart.

 If you smoke we can give you advice on where to get support to help you successfully stop.
-We will also give you advice on healthy eating and weight control.
+We will also give you advice on healthy eating and weight control, how to cut down on alcohol intake and to adopt a regular exercise programme.

 Blood thinning medication

 If you have had a TIA, you may be treated with medication such as aspirin or clopidogrel.
-If you have a history of an irregular heart beat (atrial fibrillation) or we find evidence of this during your admission, we may recommend starting alternative medication.
+These are called antiplatelet medications.
+If you have a history of an irregular heart beat (atrial fibrillation) or we find evidence of this during your admission, we may recommend starting alternative medication such as anticoagulants.
+These include dabigatran, apixaban, edoxaban and rivaroxaban, and occasionally, warfarin.

 Blood pressure lowering treatment